jakubk3697/Internships/2. Movie app/Agile plan.md

 Each category contains its own route path :three:

+Logged-in user can see his favorite movies in the “_Favorites_” category, not visible for guest users :seven:

 **4. Movie matching engine**

 **Stories:**

 Any user can write a prompt in the search bar which will be processed by the latest OpenAI engine and then will get matched movies :seven:

+Any user can see a list of static question and after answering them, he will get matched movies :four:

-Any user is informed when application is fetching data from the server with Loader component :three:
+Any user is informed when application is fetching data from the server with _Loader_ component :three:

 **5. User profile**